anup-cloudguru/AZ900-Learning-HandsOn-Labs/00-glossary.md

-Here’s your updated `glossary.md` with the new terms integrated:

----

 # **Essential Cloud & Azure Terms**

 *A collection of essential cloud and Azure computing terms to help understand fundamental concepts.*